 Of course, Microsoft will promote the advantages for customers with non-specific marketing drivel like ‘Faster, customer-focused innovation with consistent experience on all clients’.

-The first public look at a Project Monarch like Outlook is due in 2022 with a replacement for the Windows 10 Mail and Calendar apps.
+The first public look at a Project Monarch like Outlook is due in 2022 targeted as a replacement for the Windows 10 Mail and Calendar apps.

 Project Monarch and the ‘vision’ may all go up in a puff of smoke.
 Long time Microsoft watchers have seen projects like this dropped as the ‘vision’ and world changes.
 Maybe you remember Microsoft’s vision for all of Office to go platform-independent with Java – a lot of development money was spent on that project before disappearing.